fbpx

 From camper to camp team leader

 Volunteer at camp, like Becca, and discover a world of possibilities.
 Becca gained skills for life at camp whilst changing the lives of children and young people with health challenges and their families.
 Now, she’s studying to become a teacher.
-This Student Volunteering week, we asked Becca to tell us about her experience as a volunteer at camp.

 Growing up and finding my feet at camp

-Me and my twin sister, Courtney, started going to Siblings camp when we were 12.
+Me and my twin sister, Courtney, started going to Siblings Camp when we were 12.
 Our little sister, Jess, had been diagnosed with leukaemia.
 We lived in Cornwall, but Mum and Dad had to drive Jess to Bristol and London for treatment.
 They did this whilst Courtney and I were doing our GCSEs, so we spent a lot of time apart from our parents and Jess.
 Our teenage years were very difficult because of this–hospitals and travelling for appointments was all we knew.

 Over The Wall camps were a break from all of that.
 Courtney and I went to Siblings camp for four years running.
 We kept going back because it made such a difference to us, it was the best place to be.
 We couldn’t go away as a family, so it was nice that me and Courtney had the chance to go to camp as a break for us.
 Jess got to go to Health Challenge camp too, the year before she passed away.
 She was eight when she went and absolutely loved it.
 We were 17 when Jess died.